 - How soon should I start to feel better?

 - When should I report back to my healthcare professional?

 - Should I avoid any liquids, foods, other substances or activities while using this medicine?

 Recently, lawsuits against pharmacists have successfully held them responsible for prescription errors.
 One of our pharmacist malpractice cases involved a compounding pharmacy that made the medication for an injection 10 times stronger than it should have been.
 Attorneys Fred Pritzker and Brendan Flaherty won over a million dollars for our clients in that case.

-You can contact our lawyers and get your free consultation.
+You can contact our medical malpractice lawyers and get your free consultation.